pabodha18/Activity2_Project1/README.txt

-This is our first Tutorial Gateway.
+This is our first Tutorial Gateway.Threfore we have to create it more effectively.